schuchard/kevinschuchard.com-2023/src/pages/blog/2018-11-20-schematic-sandbox.md

 ## Build the schematic

-You may already have this script but for this post, we’ll assume that your script to `build` the schematic is as follows.
+You may already have this script, but for this post we’ll assume that your script to `build` the schematic is as follows.
 This will compile the Typescript files to Javascript.

 ```json
 "build": "tsc -p tsconfig.json"